 What is the biggest problem with web surveys?

 A key issue with web surveys is their potential to include biased responses.
 After all, respondents who choose to participate may not represent all of the target audience.
-As with any survey, data quality may be lower due to respondents rushing through the survey--hence why cleaning the data is such a key step.
+As with any survey, data quality may be lower due to respondents rushing through the survey–hence why cleaning the data is such a key step.

 What is the best tool for online surveys?

 There are several different survey tools to use.
 When using these tools, ensure you understand how to correctly navigate through the steps of creating a survey.
 Common platforms include Zoho and HubSpot.
-Although, if looking for a full-service online survey company, contact our team today!
+Although, if you’re looking for a full-service online survey company, contact our team today!

 What is the difference between a web survey and an email survey?